Undriling/CineStream-AI/README.md

 CineStream is a modern, user-friendly movie streaming web app that brings the best cinema experience right to your screen — absolutely free.
 It offers a clean, responsive interface built with React and TailwindCSS, optimized for both mobile and desktop users.

-## For an optimal experience, we recommend using a laptop or desktop device.
+### For the best experience, I recommend using a laptop or desktop device.

 ### ✨ Key Features
 🎞️ Free Streaming: Instantly watch a wide selection of movies without any subscription or payment.